KEYNOTE SPEAKER

 Sabrina has been involved in politics at all levels in Canada for over a decade, including most recently serving as the campaign manager for Mark Sutcliffe's winning campaign for Mayor of Ottawa, and having run herself in the Federal Election in 2021 in Calgary-Centre for the Liberal Party of Canada.
 She’s also served as an election observer to the 2018, 2023 Zimbabwe and 2019 Sri Lanka presidential elections.

 As a frequent political commentator on CBC Calgary, CTV Power Play, and the Vassy Kapelos Show, she brings firsthand expertise in media relations and broadcast engagement.
-She currebtly is serving board roles at the Public Affairs Association of Canada, Sled Island Music Festival, and HomeSpace.
+She currently is serving board roles at the Public Affairs Association of Canada, Sled Island Music Festival, and HomeSpace.

 • Tracy Gray